matvop/FavIt/proposal.md

   * Use to render and serve HTML to the user
   * Communicate Favs from the user to the database
   * Authenticate user login information in the database
-+ JavaScript/CSS
++ JavaScript
   * Dynamically create and load Fav HTML objects using JQuery
+  * Communicate with server APIs using AJAX
+  * Provide input validation using Regular Expressions
 + CSS
   * Used to provide style and layout for HTML elements
-  * Provide an efficient and visually appealing way of viewing Favs via pop-up style animations
+  * Provide a visually appealing method of viewing Favs via pop-up style animations

 ## MVP Timeline:
 1. Determine user input that should be saved for Fav creation